This article explains what the Notes column means on your email and phone blocklists and how each note value is applied.

 Use this table to identify why a supporter was blocklisted and whether the status is temporary (time-limited) or permanent.

-Note value (as seen on the blocklist) | What it means | Duration / effect | How it got there |
+| Note value (as seen on the blocklist) | What it means | Duration / Effect |

-Donor has no matching gift opportunity | Donor is not eligible (often because they reported being retired). | Permanent. | From donor’s indication of ineligibility. |
+| Donor has no matching gift opportunity | Donor is not eligible (often because they reported being retired). | Permanent. |

-Donor unsubscribed from emails | Donor clicked the unsubscribe link in a matching gift email. | Permanent. | Donor action (unsubscribe). |
+| Donor unsubscribed from emails | Donor clicked the unsubscribe link in a matching gift email. | Permanent. |

-Donor marked as spam | Donor marked your email as spam. | Permanent. | Donor action (spam report). |
+| Donor marked as spam | Donor marked your email as spam. | Permanent. |

-Email address bounced | Message was undeliverable (bounce). | Permanent. | System-added on bounce. |
+| Email address bounced | Message was undeliverable (bounce). | Permanent. |

-Blocklisted by an admin user | Your team manually added the address to the blocklist. | Permanent. | Admin action. |
+| Blocklisted by an admin user | Your team manually added the address to the blocklist. | Permanent. |

-Double the Donation user manually unsubscribed donor | Admin unsubscribed the donor from the Donations table or via CSV bulk blocklist. | Blocklisted (admin-driven; used for individual or bulk unsubscribes). | Admin action (single or bulk). |
+| Double the Donation user manually unsubscribed donor | Admin unsubscribed the donor from the Donations table or via CSV bulk blocklist.
+To learn more about blocklisting donors in bulk, view this article. |

-Imported from CRM | For customers with a direct CRM integration, the record is blocklisted from CRM data. | Permanent. | CRM integration. |
+| Imported from CRM | For customers with a direct CRM integration, the record is blocklisted from CRM data. | Permanent. |

-Blocklisted via an API call | The add_phone_blocklist or add_email_blocklist REST endpoint was used. | Permanent. | API action. |
+| Blocklisted via an API call | The add_phone_blocklist or add_email_blocklist REST endpoint was used. | Permanent. |